amiv-eth/amivapi/amivapi/documentation/Introduction.md

 ## Security

-Most request are not public, but require authentication & authorization.
+Most resources are not public, but require authentication & authorization.
 The API uses tokens for both, which need to be provided with the `Authorization` header: